ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots/Setting-Up-Simulation-Webots.rst

 11 Test the obstacle avoidance code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As in task ``7``, launch the simulation from a terminal in your ROS 2 workspace:
+Launch the simulation from a terminal in your ROS 2 workspace:

 .. tabs::